stefmolin/Watson-API/README.md

 Note that this has been built for small queries.
 Issues may arise with queries that have large outputs.

 ## Requirements
-Python 3, Flask, Celery, RabbitMQ, MongoDB, SQLAlchemy, PyMongo
+Python 3, Flask, Celery, RabbitMQ, MongoDB, SQLAlchemy, PyMongo, Docker

+## Docker Images Used
+- MongoDB: `FROM mongo:3.6.3-jessie`
+- RabbitMQ: `FROM rabbitmq:3.7.4-management-alpine`

 ## Author
 Stefanie Molin